crytic/building-secure-contracts/program-analysis/echidna/advanced/interacting-with-offchain-data-via-ffi.md

 If reading the previous section didn't scare you enough and you still want to use `ffi`, you will need to explicitly tell Echidna to allow the cheatcode in the tests.
 This safety measure makes sure you don't accidentally execute `ffi` code.

-To enable the cheatcode, set the 'allowFFI`flag to`true` in your Echidna configuration file:
+To enable the cheatcode, set the `allowFFI` flag to `true` in your Echidna configuration file:

 ```yaml
 allowFFI: true